 *All exercises are done for 30 seconds.

 **If you don’t have a jump rope you can make the same motion without the jump rope (it might look funny, but has close to the same effect)

 Hockey Training Warm-Up

 This was designed to be done at the rink before hockey games, but because it was designed for small spaces it is perfect for at home workouts too!

 - T-Stab push ups x 6/side

 - Zombie squat with reach through x 8

 If you do these workouts right, you’re going to have immediate respect for what type of impact bodyweight training can have on your hockey performance and how much having these types of tools in your toolkit can save your butt for the days you can’t make it to the gym.

 Ready for a full bodyweight hockey training program that can be done from home?

-Our new Off-Season Programs both contain bodyweight programs for you to follow.
-Click here to check them out!
+Our new Off-Season Program contains a bodyweight-only program for you to follow from home.
+Click here to check it out!